 An Overview Of Our Therapy Program

-Children in our Autism Programs are enrolled in our Children’s Development Center, which provides a “one-stop-shop” for many therapies.
-All children in an Autism Program receive one-on-one Verbal Behavior therapy based in principals of Applied Behavior Analysis (ABA), as well as Group Speech-Language Therapy through our Foundation Program, to establish and promote appropriate language development, early academic and social skills.
-Additional services are available depending on the child’s need, including Individual Speech Therapy for one-on-one help with language, and Occupational Therapy to work on sensory-motor skills and help your child master his/her environment.
+We provide a “one-stop-shop” for many therapies.
+Children can receive one-on-one therapy based in principals of Applied Behavior Analysis (ABA), as well as Group Speech-Language Therapy to establish and promote appropriate language development, early academic and social skills.
+Additional services are available depending on the child’s need, including Individual Speech Therapy for one-on-one help with language, and Occupational Therapy to work on sensory-motor skills and help your child master their environment.

 This format allows for constant collaboration between clinical staff, to better treat the whole child.
 Data on all treatment programs is collected daily, which allows us to make informed data-based decisions on a day-to-day basis.
 Our program also minimizes travel demands and stress on family and caregivers.

-Admission to the Emerge Autism Programs begins with an ABA Consultation with a Licensed Behavior Analyst.
-The ABA Consult is offered to each child and their family and provides an opportunity to meet with a professional trained to assess communications and social skills.
-Each of these areas will be assessed through direct testing (if appropriate), observation, and caregiver or parent report during the ABA Consult.
-This information is used to determine if ABA Will be a good fit for your child.
+Admission to the Emerge ABA program begins with an ABA Consultation with a Licensed Behavior Analyst.
+The ABA Consult is offered to each child and their family and provides an opportunity to meet with a professional trained to assess communications and other foundational skills.
+This information is used to determine if ABA will be a good fit for your child.
 Program recommendations are based on your child’s age, presenting concerns, staff availability, and clinical judgement.